npetruzzelli/uri-string-parser/docs/about.markdown

 ## What is it?

-Urs is a module that parses a URI string into an object representing its parts.
+**uri-string-parser** is a module that parses a URI string into an object representing its parts.
 It is non-destructive, meaning that non of the characters from the input are transformed in the output.